IgorBuchelnikov/ObservableComputations/README.md

 	    () => loginManager.LoggedInPerson);
 ```

-Of course, you can use more complex expression than "*() => hockeyTeamManager.HockeyTeamInterested* for passing as an argument to any ObservableComputations extention method.
+Of course, you can use more complex expression than "*() => hockeyTeamManager.HockeyTeamInterested* for passing as an argument to any ObservableComputations extension method.

-### Non-observale and observable arguments in nested calls
+### Non-observable and observable arguments in nested calls
 We continue to consider the example from the [previous section](#Passing-source-collection-argument-as-obserable).
 We used following code to track changes in  *hockeyTeamManager.HockeyTeamInterested*:
 ```csharp
 new Computing<ObservableCollection<Person>>(